stavrosmachinima/Vinyl-Records-Website/README.md

+#DiskopoleioMas

-This is a University Project.
+This is a University Project for the course of Web Technologies.

-It is an online vinyl shop.
+It is an online vinyl shop e-shop.